-ERS research in this topic area focuses on the economic, social, spatial, and demographic factors that affect the income and poverty status of rural residents and their participation in Federal assistance programs.
+ERS research in this topic area focuses on the economic, social, spatial, temporal, and demographic factors that affect the poverty status of rural residents.
 (Food and nutrition assistance topics are covered in depth elsewhere on the ERS website.)

-- Overview of rural poverty, including an historical look at poverty rates, child poverty, and deep poverty.
+- Poverty over time, including a look at metro/nonmetro poverty rates and deep poverty.

 - The geography of poverty, including analysis of poverty in a regional context, maps of the incidence/severity of poverty, and the geographic persistence of poverty over decades.